-All biopsies were obtained through open brain biopsy, from each paraffin block, 2 representative (4 micrometres) sections were obtained, one section stained with hematoxylin and eosin stain and characterized on the basis of cellularity, nuclear polymorphism, hyperchromasia. mitotic vascular proliferation and necrosis with or without pseudo pallisading of tumor cells into different grades other section subjected and the was immunohistochemical testing for Anti- EGFR antibody, clone (EP38Y) manufactured by Abcam dilution (1:100).
+All biopsies were obtained through open brain biopsy, from each paraffin block, 2 representative (4 micrometres) sections were obtained, one section stained with hematoxylin and eosin stain and characterized on the basis of cellularity, nuclear hyperchromasia. polymorphism, mitotic activity. vascular proliferation and necrosis with or without pseudo pallisading of tumor cells into different grades the other section subjected and was to immunohistochemical testing for Anti- EGFR antibody, clone (EP38Y) manufactured by Abcam dilution (1:100).